PlateOfPasta/ExampleModAccessWidener/README.md

-# Fabric Example Mod
+# Example Mod Access Widener

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+Repo based on FabricMC/fabric-example-mod template to demonstrate how to use access wideners.